OsamaRagab520/fend-Project-LandingPage/README.md

 ## Description

-Project was about adding an interactivity to a static web page using Javascript featuresز
+Project was about adding an interactivity to a static web page using Javascript features
 ### What i did to do so:

 1. Add addtional section as spcified in the rubric.